evkx/evkx.github.io/content/models/bmw/ix3/iX3/specifications.md

 weight: 30
 ---
 [![BMW iX3](https://media.evkx.net/multimedia/models/bmw/ix3/ix3/main_1_st.jpg)](../)
 EVKX.net seeks to have the most complete specifications for BMW iX3.
-Click on image above for [full article](../), visit the [image gallery](../gallery/) for high-res images of BMW iX3, visit the [chargeinfo]( for BMW iX3 with chargecurve, vistid extended range info.
+Click on image above for [full article](../), visit the [image gallery](../gallery/) for high-res images of BMW iX3, visit the [chargeinfo](../chargecurve/) for BMW iX3 with chargecurve, vist [extended range info](../rangeandconsumption/) for real world ranges.

 ## Performance